microchip-pic-avr-examples/attiny1627-analog-demo-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Using the ADC and PGA on the ATtiny1627 Family
+# Signal Scaling with the ADC and PGA on the ATtiny1627 Family
 The ATtiny1627 family of microcontrollers contains an Analog-to-Digital Converter (ADC) with an embedded Programmable Gain Amplifier (PGA).
 This demo shows the PGA and ADC by acquiring a PGA amplified sample once per second.
 Other peripherals used in this demo include the Real-Time Counter (RTC), Event System (EVSYS) and the Configurable Custom Logic (CCL).

 ## Related Documentation